rubnvp/vue-props-validation/README.md

 ```

 ## Usage
-You can write validations for object attributes and array elements in the Vue syntax way.
+You can write validations for object attributes and array elements in the Vue syntax way (without `default`).
 You can also validate any other object or array outside vue props.

 ### Objects validator
 ```js